Egagasini Node

 Safiyya Sedick

-Saffiya Seddick
+Safiyya Seddick

 Seamap Coordinator

 Safiyya has a background in benthic ecology and taxonomy and a master’s degree in Zoology from Stellenbosch University.
 Recently, her focus has been describing new species of marine worms, especially from southern African offshore sediments, as well as offshore ecology and the identification of benthic macrofauna.
 Having worked in the private sector, she has experience in several other disciplines such as environmental impact assessments, water quality studies and biodiversity surveys as well as considerable lab and field work experience.
-Safiyya recently joined SAEON as the co-ordinating officer for SeaMap, one of the new large grant projects funded by the FBIP.
+Safiyya is the co-ordinating officer for SeaMap, one of the large grant projects funded by the FBIP.
 Her role is to support the principal investigator, co-investigators and collaborators on the project in achieving the first data-driven ecosystem map using foundational biodiversity information.

 Simoné Louw